Adelost/KeyHook/README.md

 ## Third parties

-Low level keyboard reading are handled with [Interception](https://github.com/oblitum/Interception) by Oblitum.
+Low level keyboard reading on Windows are handled with [Interception](https://github.com/oblitum/Interception) by Oblitum.
+Note: KeyHook was originally based on WinApi LowLevelKeyboardProc, however this method does not work for some games, especially older games based on DirectInput.

 ## License
 Licensed under CC BY 4.0.
 Third party libraries are licensed under own respective licenses.